How do I discover accounts to follow on Mastodon and the Fediverse?

 Groups are special kinds of accounts which share posts on particular topics.
 If you want to post to the group, you just mention the group’s account and your post gets shared with all the group’s followers.
 Click here for more details about groups and how they work.

-When you follow an account that account will usually share interesting posts by others, and if you like the posts you can follow the authors of those shared posts too.
+When you follow an account it will usually share interesting posts by others too, and those shared posts might be good accounts to follow too.
 There is no algorithm on Mastodon and the Fediverse, it’s all human beings, and word of mouth is a significant way to discover interesting accounts.

 Browse other people’s follow lists